LafeLabs/thing/scrolls/alchemy.md

 Finally pairs of stamps are used to stamp out the final Icon Token.
 This is where another layer of meaning can be created by which symbols we choose to pair.
 A good pairing is symbols of things with a subset relationship.
 For instance in the Trash Robot Set, one token has a textile symbol on one side and bag symbol on the other.
 These represent the Water elemenental(blue triangle).
 A full set is placed in a Water Bag for carrying around and using.
 These symbols can now be used for anything in the service of increasing ones focus on the Set.

 This is the path of Alchemy using Trash Robot and the Geometron language to do Trash Magic: We focus our attention on the replication of a thing by following the path above.
+We use this to replicate Tash Robot itself.
+A set can be used for any purpose.